Ashadow9/Mario-game-k8s_project/README.md

-# Mario-game_eks_project
-## Super Mario Deployment Automation on Kubernetes with Terraform........
+##  Mario-game Deployment Automation on Kubernetes with Terraform........

 ## Prerequisite